ValenciaModifcations/VN_VehicleFailure/README.md

 - **Economy Integration:** Witness repair costs dynamically adjusting based on the extent of vehicle damage.
 - **User-Friendly Commands:**
-  - Use `/repair` when outside a mechanic shop.
+  - Use `/repair` to repair the vehicle.
+   - When outside of a mechanic shop, you will be given a skill check using keys "WASD" to repair the vehicle
-  - Execute `/mrepair` within the confines of a mechanic shop.
+   - When inside of a mechanic shop, Repairs will take 30 seconds.

-### 📣 Notice

-This version serves as the foundational implementation, offering a glimpse into the exciting future.
-Anticipate upcoming updates, including a sophisticated HTML-based script.
-Get ready for an immersive experience, allowing players to dive into mechanic roleplay while earning in-game currency.

-CREDITS
+### CREDITS

-TheStoicBear
+- TheStoicBear ; Testing, Support, Advice
-Hakko
+- Hakko ; Support, Advice